SWaggner1/odin-recipes/README.md

-These are my favorite recipes
+These are my favorite recipes!